Irradiated

 Azure, a sun in splendour, irradiated of sixteen ears of wheat Or.

 This is the coat of arms of María de los Ángeles Carrillo Padilla.
-This coat of arms has been designed by her and her father-in-law Juan Lanzagorta Vallín, and emblazoned by me.
-The image illustrates my process in 3 steps: ratios, delineation, and plain color.
+This coat of arms has been designed by her and her father-in-law Juan Lanzagorta Vallín, and outlined by me with an oval shape.

 Blazon keywords: Azure, Or, One, Sixteen, Sun in splendour, Irradiated, Ear of wheat and Wheat.